February 14th, 2023

 Spring In-Memory Authentication

+This illustrates the use of Spring in-memory authentication.
 We also look into how to customize the Spring Security AuthenticationManager to use Spring Security in-memory authentication and add multiple users with different attributes, authorities, and roles.

 Let’s use Spring boot to quickly create and bootstrap spring applications.
 We configure Spring Security to use In-Memory Authentication in this spring boot application.